iamkhan21/iamkhan21/README.md

 ### Hi there!

 I'm Ivan👋
 I'm a passionate Frontend Developer from Belarus ⚪🔴⚪.

-- I’m learning everything 🤣
-- Love to create cool UI
+As a frontend developer with a passion for open-source technologies, I am excited to share my work on GitHub.
+My primary focus is on using React, Svelte, and SolidJS to create visually appealing and user-friendly web applications.
+I also have experience in backend development using technologies such as Node.js and Deno.
+Additionally, I am proficient in JavaScript and TypeScript, which serve as the base languages for my preferred technologies.
+On GitHub, you can find a variety of projects that showcase my skills and passion for web development.
+I am always looking for new opportunities to collaborate and learn from others in the open-source community.

 ---